dabrahams/swift/docs/StringManifesto.md

 Because `UTF8.CodeUnit` is unsigned but `CChar`/`Int8` is signed, there is an impedance mismatch.
 We've been inconsistent about trying to resolve that mismatch, and we need a policy.

-* FIXME: I feel like there must be other problems that I'm forgetting.
-Is that all?

 ### Correct Internationalization is Too Hard